savonet/book/quickstart.md

 ```

 We generates three sines at frequencies 440 Hz, 440×2^3/12^ Hz and
-440×2^7/12^ Hz, add them, and play the result.
-Note that the operator `add` is
+440×2^7/12^ Hz, adds them, and plays the result.
+The operator `add` is taking as
-taking as argument a _list_ of sources (delimited by square brackets), which
+argument a _list_ of sources, delimited by square brackets, which could contain
-could contain any number of elements.
+any number of elements.

 A radio
 -------

 ### Playlists and more

-Since we are not here to make synthesizers but radios, we should start playing actual music
+Since we are likely to be here not to make synthesizers but rather radios, we should start playing actual music
 instead of sines.
 In order to do so, we have the `playlist` operator which takes
 as argument a _playlist_: it can be a file containing paths to audio
 files (wav, mp3, etc.), one per line, or a playlist in a standard format (pls,